BU-NU-CLOUD-F19/Cloud_Based_E-Commerce_Platform/boilerplate/README.md

 10. `registrations` - contains a list of the routes to be plugged into the server (should contain all the subfolders of `src/endpoints` folder).

 11. `process.json` - defines pm2 process to be executed. (don't change this file unless required)

+12. `.apirc` - contains system-wide configuration to be used throughout the service.

+## Packages

+* `elv` - we use this package for `elv.coalesce` to pick the first non-null value out of the list of values

 For more details refer the relevant file in the folders.